Teardrops (poet): Features

 Teardrops has had numerous extensive features in both local and international dailies.

 He has been featured in the leading dailies in Kenya most notably Daily Nation, and Zuqka pull out and People's Daily.

 He has also been featured on The Trend, NTV (three times), and on all major TV stations entertainment segments in Kenya.
 Notably, he was featured on AM Live NTV, whereby he was crowned the champion of a poetry competition on the show.
 He has also been featured on Kenya Television Network as a guest News Anchor.

 Teardrops has also been featured on almost all major radio stations in Kenya.

 Works

 Teardrops has headlined numerous poetry and arts events over the course of his career.
-Most notably is the African Union conference, The Garissa Memorial Concert at Uhuru Park in 2015 (an event to commemorate the 147 lives that were lost at the Garissa technical university) alongside artists such as Eric Wainaina, Sarabi, H_art the band, among others.
+Most notably is the African Union conference, The Garissa Memorial Concert at Uhuru Park in 2015 (an event to commemorate the 147 lives that were lost at the Garissa technical university) alongside artists such as Eric Wainaina, Sarabi, Hart the band, among others.
 Teardrops has also headlined the climate change festival organized by the German and French embassy.

 In 2016, he was handpicked by the Churchill Show to perform his poetry for 22 episodes, and the contract was also extended in 2017–2018 season and he airs each Sunday on NTV.

 He has also performed at the OXFAM report launch on poverty levels on 6 December 2017, at the Sarova Stanley.